netscaler/netscaler-k8s-ingress-controller/crd/bot/README.md

 ## Bot CRD definition

-The Bot CRD is available in the Citrix ingress controller GitHub repo at [bot-crd.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/bot/bot-crd.yaml).
+The Bot CRD is available in the Netscaler ingress controller GitHub repo at [bot-crd.yaml](https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/crd/bot/bot-crd.yaml).
 The Bot CRD provides attributes for the various options that are required to define the bot management policies on Netscaler.

 ## Bot CRD attributes